The Death of the Gods: History

-The Death of the Gods (according to critic Dina Magomedova) was "the first in a long series of Merezhkovsky's books rejected, violated by censors or confiscated by the police."
-As the novel was finished, none of the Russian magazines wanted to have anything to do with it, according to Gippius.
-In 1895 Severny Vestnik published it, but not in its original form and under another title, editor Akim Volynsky having subjected the text to severe editing.
+The Death of the Gods (according to Dina Magomedova) was "the first in a long series of Merezhkovsky's books rejected, violated by censors or confiscated by the police."
+When the novel was finished, none of the Russian magazines wanted to have anything to do with it, according to Gippius.
+In 1895, Severny Vestnik published it, but not in its original form and under another title, editor Akim Volynsky having subjected the text to major editing.

-The one person who took Merezhkovsky's novel seriously, was the Russian Literary Fund chairman Pyotr Veinberg.
-He started to invite the young author (now labeled "a decadent" by the press) to his prestigious literary parties and this got things going.
+The one person who took Merezhkovsky's novel seriously was the Russian Literary Fund chairman Pyotr Veinberg.
+He started to invite the young author (now labeled "a decadent" by the press) to his prestigious literary parties.
 "One really should understand the atmosphere of the times to see how cheeky a venture this was.
-Merging the young writers with the old, Veinberg was making the public more and more tolerant to radical newcomers," Zinaida Gippius later remembered.
+Merging the young writers with the old, Veinberg was making the public more and more tolerant to radical newcomers", Zinaida Gippius later remembered.
 Veinberg was the first of the old school of the Russian men of literature who fully supported the novel.
 He organized the public reading of it in his own house and thus helped it gain more support.

 The novel enjoyed mass popularity and provoked heated debate.
 Even most ardent detractors (who were denouncing the young author as "a Nietzschean") had to acknowledge the merits of what turned out to be the first Symbolist novel in Russia: the profound knowledge of history and fine, subtle language.
-This, according to biographer Yuri Zobnin, distinguished it from other Russian historical novels, set in the tradition started by Nikolay Danilevsky.
+According to biographer Yuri Zobnin, this distinguished it from other Russian historical novels, set in the tradition started by Nikolay Danilevsky.